Welcome to the world of small business blogging!

 (When you are planning your small business blog design, make sure to keep your brand logo and other factors in mind.
 Go for a clean layout with proper call-to-action buttons.)

-Again, SEO in 2012 has changed completely (and even more so in 2015 as we update this page!).
+Again, SEO in 2016 has changed completely.
 You can no longer simply use the old methods of link-building toward improved search engine ranking.
 You must target all aspects of SEO to benefit your site and your business.

 - Quality on-page optimized content